Alstonargodi/Plan/README.md

    >Provide the latest weather based on your location position

-6. 3-hours Forecast
+6. forecast weather

-   >provide information about the weather forecast for the next 3 hours
+   >provide information about the weather forecast

-7. Temp graph

-   >provide temperature from 3 hours forecast with graph

 # :wrench: Implementation
 1. Kotlin, main programming language for build this project